Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 In Eq.~\ref{eq:V}, $z$ represents the spectroscopic redshift and $c$ denotes learnable scalar constants.
 The construction is formulated as a Markov Decision Process (MDP), where the RNN controller generates sequences up to a maximum length of 10 nodes, ensuring parsimonious mathematical structures.

 \paragraph*{Structural Constraints and Filtering}

-To ensure the discovery of stable and physically plausible analytic forms, the framework applies a multi-layered filtering mechanism during the sampling process.
-As conceptually illustrated in Figure \ref{fig:physo_search_space}, the reinforcement learning agent employs a masking function to prune mathematically or physically invalid paths in real-time:
+To ensure the discovery of stable and \rthis{mathematically} plausible analytic forms, the framework applies a multi-layered filtering mechanism during the sampling process.
+As conceptually illustrated in Figure \ref{fig:physo_search_space}, the reinforcement learning agent employs a masking function to prune mathematically or \rthis{structurally} invalid paths in real-time:

 \textbf{Redshift Requirement:} The generated expressions must contain the input variable $z$ to ensure functional dependence on the primary astrophysical feature.

 \textbf{Nested Exponential Filter:} Recursive exponential forms (e.g., $\exp(\exp(z))$) are strictly prohibited to prevent mathematical instability and unphysical growth.